Need Assistance? 01384 442752 (UK)

 Healthcare websites have become a very popular source of health care information.
 For example one study found that around 80% of internet users had searched online for health information.
 Good internet sites can encourage healthy behaviours and allow people to make informed decisions and take control over their health.
 However, as with all sources of information, some internet sites will be better than others.
 To help you judge the credibility of an internet site consider the following:

 Does the internet site provide information about the people/ organisation responsible for it?
 This can allow you to research their credibility.
 Also consider whether the website is trying to sell you something.
-Internet sites that are trying to sell products such as a nutritional supplements, or services such as a weight loss plan, are likely to be biased in favour of their product or service.
+Internet sites that are trying to sell products such as a nutritional supplement, or services such as a weight loss plan, are likely to be biased in favour of their product or service.
 Other important considerations include whether a website has been recently updated as historical advice may have disputed by more recent findings.
 Also consider whether any advice given on a website is backed up by reliable research studies (see above).
 Again be cautious if you are looking at sponsored sites where research may contain bias.

 Even credible organisations like universities don't always keep their web sites up to date; so be cautious about material that may have been written and published many years ago.